 Overall, the style and vibe of Ljubljana are not showy nor ostentatious – instead, the city exudes quiet confidence.

-For me personally, this is one of the best reasons to visit Ljubljana.
+Ljubljana is not overrun by tourism and for me personally, this is one of the best reasons to visit Ljubljana.
 I hate it when you go to a city or an area and it feels like its soul has been sucked out due to hyperactive-tourism – it feels like a shiny, commercialised, inauthentic version of what it used to be.

 A tell-tale sign of this can be all the stores are high-end international brands, with barely a sign of any local business.
 Another is that local people are scant because they’ve been priced out.
 London’s Covent Garden would be an example of this phenomenon.
 And Mykonos Town in the Cyclades Islands in Greece.
 They’re both really pretty places, sure – but they’re now far removed from the real, authentic communities that gave life to them.